Are you looking for discounts to the Museum of Science in Boston?

 - US Active Military: Active military members can receive free admission with CAC and free admission for Veterans on Veterans Day

-- Advance Purchase: Save $3 when you buy your ticket at least one day before your visit, coupon will automatically apply online
+- Advance Purchase: Save $3 when you buy your ticket at least one day before your visit, the coupon will automatically apply online

 - Boston Duck Tour Admission: Purchase a Boston Duck Tour departing from the museum and receive discount admission